Police

 Discipline) (Jersey) Law 1999 –

-(a) is to continue to exist;
+to continue to exist; and

-the Jersey Police Complaints Commission.
+to be known instead as the Jersey Police Complaints Commission.

 (2) Schedule 1 makes further provision